KooroshRZ/Evader/README.md

   tnx for https://www.youtube.com/watch?v=bQWRW0VUXR4

-It's a exe packer which will encrypt your PE exe input file and add it as resource to the end of the output new exe file
+It's an exe packer which will encrypt your PE exe input file and add it as resource to the end of the output new exe file

 the encryption key size and complexity can be given as input